The Generalization Ridge: Information Flow in Natural Language Generation: Generalization Ridge: layer-wise mutual information training dynamics

-\subsection{Incremental Information Gain: Information Concentrates at Intermediate Layers}
+\subsection{Incremental Information Gain: information concentrates at intermediate layers}

 To understand how information accumulates across the network, we compute \textit{Incremental Information Gain} ($I(\Delta Z_\ell; Y)$)—the mutual information between each residual transition and the target label embedding.
-Figure~\ref{fig:delta_z} shows the layer-wise gains, revealing that intermediate layers yield the highest information increases.
-This concentration of information gain highlights their central role in encoding task-relevant features essential for generalization.
-A case study decoding $\Delta z$ via the LM head is provided in Appendix~\ref{appendix:deltacase}, highlighting token-level shifts across layers.
+As shown in Figure~\ref{fig:delta_z}, the resulting layer-wise gains reveal that intermediate layers yield the highest information increases.
+This concentration of information gain further underscores their central role in encoding those task-relevant features that are essential for supporting generalization.
 The Incremental Information Gain analysis reveals a clear pattern: middle transformer blocks are key to encoding generalizable task-relevant information, thereby forming a \textit{generalization ridge}.
 Conversely, later layers contribute little additional predictive signal, and in some cases, actively reduce alignment with the target embeddings.
-This diminishing contribution in later layers may suggest a shift from general reasoning to memorization.
+This diminishing contribution in later layers may suggest a shift from general reasoning to memorization of training-specific patterns.
 This trend underscores a fundamental trade-off in transformer training dynamics.
+Additional results are in Appendix~\ref{appendix:fullresults}.

-\section{Residual Scaling Dynamics via Learnable \texorpdfstring{$\beta$}{β} Coefficients}
+\paragraph{Residual Scaling Dynamics via Learnable \texorpdfstring{$\beta$}{β} Coefficients}

-To deepen our understanding of the Generalization Ridge hypothesis, we examine how modulating the contribution of individual transformer blocks affects information flow, and propose a corollary that links layer-wise contribution to generalization performance under distribution shift.
+To deepen our understanding of the Generalization Ridge hypothesis, we examine how modulating the contribution of individual transformer blocks affects information flow.